Getting to Tulemar Transportation

 Transportation options

 Traveling in Costa Rica can be an exciting and educational part of your vacation experience, but it also has the potential to be challenging.
 Due to the topography of the country, the infrastructure and the weather, travel times can vary widely.
-You should fly into our international airport in San José (Juan Santamaria); from there you'll have several options to get to the Quepos/Manuel Antonio area.
+You should fly into SJO, our international airport in San José (Juan Santamaria).
+From there you'll have several options to get to the Quepos/Manuel Antonio area.
 Your choice will probably be based upon the arrival and departure times of your flights in/out of San José, personal preferences, and your budget.

-We recommend that you take advantage of our expertise and relationships with the local service providers and allow us to assist you with your transportation needs within Costa Rica.
+We recommend that you take advantage of our expertise and relationships with local service providers and allow us to assist you with your transportation needs within Costa Rica.

 Ground Transportation

-The roads in Costa Rica are generally pretty good and improvements are always underway.
+The roads in Costa Rica are generally good and improvements are always underway.
 However, accurate road signs and an occasional disregard for the rules of the road on the part of fellow travelers can make navigation around the country a challenge for international drivers.

 Private Van & Driver